 Cumulative Progress Indicator (CPI) from NJDOE Model Curriculum 1.NBT.A.1 Count to 120, starting at any number less than 120.
 Read and write numerals to 120 including representing a number of objects with a written numeral.
-1.NBT.B.2a Understand that the two digits of a two-digit number represent amounts of tens and ones.
-Understand the following as special cases: 10 can be thought of as a bundle of ten ones - called a "ten."
-1.NBT.B.2b Understand that the two digits of a two-digit number represent amounts of tens and ones.
-Understand the following as special cases: The numbers from 11 to 19 are composed of a ten and one, two, three, four, five, six, seven, eight, or nine ones.
+1.NBT.B.2a Compose and decompose numbers to 20 to identify the value of the number in the tens and ones places.
+Understand that 10 can be thought of as a bundle of ten ones - called a "ten."
+1.NBT.B.2b Compose and decompose numbers to 20 to identify the value of the number in the tens and ones places.
+Understand that the numbers from 11 to 19 are composed of a ten and one, two, three, four, five, six, seven, eight, or nine ones.
+1.NBT.B.2c Decompose two-digit numbers as the sum of tens and ones for numbers less than 100.
+Understand the decade numbers as a certain number of bundles of 10.